Akselera Tech

 The Mobile-First Imperative

-Message match means your landing page headline echoes your ad copy precisely.
+Message match means your landing page headline echoes your ad copy exactly.
 Not approximately.
 Not thematically.
-Precisely.
+Exactly.

-When a user searches "24/7 emergency furnace repair in Calgary" and clicks your ad that says "24/7 Emergency Furnace Repair in Calgary," they expect to land on a page that says...
+Someone searches "24/7 emergency furnace repair in Calgary" and clicks your ad that says "24/7 Emergency Furnace Repair in Calgary."
+They expect to land on a page that says...
 "24/7 Emergency Furnace Repair in Calgary."

-If they instead land on "HVAC Services for Your Home," you have broken the promise.
-They will hit the back button.
+Land them on "HVAC Services for Your Home" instead?
+They hit the back button.
+You've broken the promise.

 Message Match Framework